Blog

 Can You Use a Business Line of Credit for Personal Expenses?

-Many Australian small business owners and sole traders blur the line between business and personal finances—especially when cash flow is tight.
-A common question that comes up is whether you can use a business line of credit for personal expenses like rent, groceries, or household bills.
+Many Australian small business owners and sole traders sometimes use the same accounts or credit facilities for both business and personal expenses.
+When cash flow is tight, this can raise questions about whether a business line of credit can be used to cover personal costs such as rent, groceries, or household bills.

 Can you legally use a business line of credit for personal expenses?